romaannaeem/fanta-ui/README.md

 # Fanta UI

 Restyled Bootstrap UI Kit for React.
 As this is an extension of Bootstrap, any class names that Bootstrap uses will also work here!
+[See Bootstrap Docs](https://getbootstrap.com/docs/4.5/getting-started/introduction/)

 ## Reference